Igorot resistance to Spanish colonization: Economic

-The Spanish were unable to fully incorporate the gold and tobacco trade within their crown monopoly as a result of Igorot resistance.
+The Spaniards were unable to fully incorporate the gold and tobacco trade within their crown monopoly as a result of Igorot resistance.
 The initial Spanish incursions to Igorot territory discouraged Igorots from mining gold.
-After Quirante's failed expedition, the Spanish were no longer interested in directly controlling the gold mines in Benguet and instead sought to tax it, demanding 20% on gold production.
+After Quirante's failed expedition, the Spaniards were no longer interested in directly controlling the gold mines in Benguet and instead sought to tax it, demanding 20% on gold production.
 The tax rate would fluctuate throughout the 17th century due to faltering gold production.

 The imposition of the reduccion system changed economic life for many Igorots who were used to swidden farming.
 Missionaries introduced agricultural techniques such as irrigation and the use of plows.
 Dominican and Augustinian missionary work also entailed the construction of roads and communication lines through Igorot territory, which facilitated travel and trade.
 It also disrupted economic life for existing settlements, especially following the punitive expeditions in the late 18th century.

 By the 18th century, cash crops like tobacco and sugar cane were introduced in mountain areas, which the Igorot people cultivated and sold.
 In the late 18th century, Igorots were able to take advantage of the 1781 tobacco monopoly by participating in a black market with lowland buyers.
-The Spanish were forced to send a punitive expedition in 1829 to suppress this trade, which resulted in the decimation of the La Trinidad valley and destruction of free commerce in the area.
+The Spaniards were forced to send a punitive expedition in 1829 to suppress this trade, which resulted in the decimation of the La Trinidad valley and destruction of free commerce in the area.

 Spanish colonial authorities tried to ban trade between Igorots and lowland Filipinos, but it was largely ignored by Igorots and Christian Filipinos alike.
 Trade continued well into the 18th and 19th centuries, especially on contraband goods like tobacco.

 Political

 Functionally, the highlands of the Cordilleras were independent from Spanish rule.
 Political structures within Igorot society remained relatively the same.
 Throughout Spanish colonization, the Igorot people were aware of their independence and exercised self-determination in their affairs.
 One consequence of Igorot resistance was the rise of the baknang class within Igorot society to a position of prominence.

 The Igorots were kept updated on political events outside their territory.
-In 1660, Igorots participated in the 1660-61 Andres Malong revolt in Pangasinan.
+In 1660, Igorots participated in the 1660–1661 Andres Malong revolt in Pangasinan.
 During the British invasion of Manila, Igorot traders were aware of the news and asked for updates.
 Tingguian Igorots also joined Diego Silang in his rebellion in 1763.

 The continued independence of the Igorot people perplexed Spanish colonial officers and was seen as a mark of shame.
-The Spanish treated the Igorots as being in a state of rebellion and exercising an illegitimate government in the Cordilleras, despite their inability to exert actual power in the region.
+The Spaniards treated the Igorots as being in a state of rebellion and exercising an illegitimate government in the Cordilleras, despite their inability to exert actual power in the region.
 In the 17th century, Spanish expeditions into the Cordilleras largely resulted in failure to subjugate the Igorot population.
 In the 18th century, missionaries like Fr.
 Joseph Marin followed Igorot customs to forge peace treaties and negotiate other deals with indigenous leaders.
 Igorot leaders were able to secure concessions such as tax exemptions in exchange for allowing priests to enter their territory.